dovecot/documentation/source/configuration_manual/mail_location/obox/dictmap_cassandra.rst

 Cassandra doesn't perform any rollbacks to writes.
 When Cassandra reports a write as failed, it only means that it wasn't able to verify that the required consistency level was reached yet.
-It's still likely/possible that the write was succcessful to some nodes.
+It's still likely/possible that the write was successful to some nodes.
 If even a single copy was written, Cassandra will eventually be consistent after hinted handoffs or repairs.
 This means that even though a write may initially have looked like it failed, the data can become visible sooner or later.